Techtonica/curriculum/data-structures/deque.md

 ### Guided Practice

-Discuss as a group how a deque differs from other data structures already reviewed.
+Discuss with your pair group for the day how a deque differs from other data structures already reviewed.
 Some suggested questions to consider:

 - What are the methods a deque must have?
 - What can be tracked in a deque?